tetsuo-cpp/chip8/README.md

 # CHIP-8 Emulator
 This project is a unit tested C++ implementation of the CHIP-8 virtual machine.

+The emulator can be used to play game ROMs designed for the CHIP-8 system.
 ## Dependencies
 * SDL2
 * Google Test